Upcoming crypto airdrops, bounties, whitelists, nft promos - Crypto Airdrops

 An alternative to token airdrops are NFT airdrops, which are most often used by artists building non fungible token collections with the non-fungible crypto ERC-721 token standards.
 There is the upcoming crypto standard ERC-1155 getting some share too.

 As you certainly know, ETH might be the first blockchain platform to ever get NFTs, but it has certainly not been the last.
-You can get NFT airdrops on Solana and on BSC too.
-The ETC blockchain is in its infancy when it comes to NFTs.
+You can get NFT airdrops on Solana, Polygon on BSC too.
+The ETC blockchain and many others are in its infancy when it comes to NFTs.

 If you are looking for a platform for a single platform to collect NFT airdrops without thinking about it too much, you probably want OpenSea.